 A contemporary hotel with some traditional twists, this bar is worth visiting.
 A central log fire roars away during the winter months and you can seat yourselves in one of the many comfortable sofas and chairs and await service.
 This is a civilised place to go and drink where you can hear yourself speak!
 We highly recommend it.

-Hotel Mourra Brand new last December, this is the new sister hotel to the Blizzard and offers an impressive bar in a new, hotel surrounding.
+Hotel Mourra Brand New December '16, this is the new sister hotel to the Blizzard and offers an impressive bar in a new, hotel surrounding.
 A large bar with ample seating either on stools or surrounding sofas plus mirrored decor behind the bar makes it a stylish drinking hole.
 Located at the top of town, up past the Moris Pub on the right, it is worth a little walk or hop on the bus.

 The Hotel Blizzard